claudiajs/example-projects/slack-delayed-response/README.md

-# Slack bot with delayed response
+# Slack slash commands with delayed responses

-This example project shows how to work implement delayed responses to Slack slash commands.
+This example project shows how to implement delayed responses to Slack slash commands.
 Slack limits the time to the first response to 3 seconds, so if you're trying to run a longer task, implementing everything in a single response won't work.

 Slack Slash commands support delayed and multiple responses, allowing a bot to respond to a command up to 5 times in 30 minutes.